likelion-kookmin/It-s_okay/README.md

 it's_okay is a website using Django which matches people who are willing to enjoy outdoor and indoor activities with others <br>
 Just only ___'ONCE'___

-## How to install all the libraries all together easily with using requirements.txt
+## How to install all the libraries altogether easily with using requirements.txt

 requirements.txt는 is a file which ca be usesd to share all the installed ___pip libraries___